I. Introduction

 Despite the clear advantages of machine learning in emergency response, several challenges hinder its widespread adoption:

-Addressing these barriers will be crucial in leveraging the full potential of machine learning in improving disaster management systems and ultimately enhancing human resilience in the face of crises.
-By fostering an environment that encourages collaboration, investment in training and infrastructure, and careful attention to ethical considerations, stakeholders can overcome existing challenges and realize the benefits of machine learning in emergency response.
+Addressing these barriers is crucial to maximizing the potential of machine learning in disaster management.
+A collaborative approach, investment in training and infrastructure, and careful consideration of ethical concerns are essential for realizing the significant benefits of machine learning in emergency response.

 IV.
 Real-Time Data Analytics for Disaster Preparedness